How to Hire Full Stack Developers: What You Need to Know

 Node.js Full-Stack Developers

-Node.js – A system with open-source code to execute JavaScript code outside a web browser.
-Also, NodeJS is not a framework and a programming language but a programming platform.
+Node.js is a system with open-source code that executes JavaScript code outside a web browser.
+It is not a framework or programming language but a programming platform.

 • JavaScript Language